 If your meter has a left arrow, a circle and a right arrow, just press the middle button to show your reading.

-If your meter has 3 square red buttons, these may or may not be labeled ‘A’, ‘B’, and ‘C’.
+If your meter has 3 square red buttons, these may or may not be labelled ‘A’, ‘B’, and ‘C’.
 Press the ‘A’ or left button to see your reading.

 If your meter has an orange and a blue arrow to the right of the screen, press the orange button to see your reading.

 If your meter has two white buttons to the right of your display, press the right button to see your reading.
-This might be labeled ‘OK’ or have an arrow printed on it.
+This might be labelled ‘OK’ or have an arrow printed on it.

 How to read a smart electric meter

-Your meter may also have two buttons, one labeled ‘Reconnect’ and one labeled ‘Display Select.
-Press the ‘Display Select’ button until you see the number that has ‘KWH’ after it.
+Your meter may also have two buttons, one labelled ‘Reconnect’ and one labelled ‘Display Select.
+Press the ‘Display Select’ button until you see the number that has ‘kWh’ after it.
 This is your electricity reading.

 If your meter has an ‘A’ and ‘B’ button, press ‘A’ until you get to TOTAL ACT IMPORT.
 The number below this is your electricity reading.

-Your meter might have three buttons to the side of the display.
-If this is the case, just press the middle button, and the display will show your reading below the ‘IMP’ on screen.
+Your meter might have three buttons on the side of the display.
+If this is the case, just press the middle button, and the display will show your reading below the ‘IMP’ on the screen.